 A relevant parent is one of the following:

 In the case of adoption

-- the adopting mother or sole male adopter of the child
+- the qualifying adopter of the child, and

 In any other case